Area Status: Open

-Lakeview Campground is located near Upper Lake Mary with easy foot access to the water, via the Wood Memorial Trail (0.5 miles) or by car.
-Many other lakes such as Ashurst, Kinnikinick, Marshall and Lower Lake Mary are within easy driving distance as are many hiking trails, including the Arizona Trail.
-The lakes are stocked with a variety of fish including trout, bass and channel catfish.
-Upper Lake Mary is also popular with power boaters and there is currently no motor size limit (most other lakes in the area have an 10 hp motor size limit).
+Lakeview Campground is located near Upper Lake Mary with easy access to the water via the Wood Memorial Trail (0.5 miles) or by car.
+Many other lakes such as Ashurst Lake, Kinnikinick Lake, Marshall Lake, and Lower Lake Mary are within easy driving distance, as are many hiking trails, including the Arizona Trail.
+The lakes are stocked with a variety of fish including trout, bass, and channel catfish.
+Upper Lake Mary is also popular with power boaters and there is currently no motor size limit (most other lakes in the area have an 10 horsepower motor size limit).

 At a Glance

 ||$20.00 per night, up to eight people with one vehicle.
 Second vehicle per night: $8.00 additional.
 These campgrounds are available for Picnic/day use (10 a.m to 4 p.m.) for a fee of $8.00 up to 5 people.
 Senior and Access Interagency passes are accepted for a 50% discount on single-site camping fees.
 Other Interagency passes are not accepted.

 Access: 13 miles from I-17 south-east of Flagstaff on Forest Highway 3 (Lake Mary Road) on your left

 Attractions: Boating, fishing, biking, hiking, sightseeing, wildlife watching: waterfowl, bald eagles, elk, deer, picnic area.